 - What is Pacific University's policy regarding Service & Companion Animals?

 - How are services for students with disabilities in college different from services provided in high school?

 - What other useful resources are available at Pacific University?

 Who does the Office of Accessibility & Accommodation Services (OAA) serve?

 We provide services to students who have a disability in accordance with the Americans with Disabilities Act of 1990, the ADA Amendment Act of 2008, and Section 504 of the Rehabilitation Act of 1973.

-LSS accommodates all disabilities required by law.
-Students served by LSS have had mobility impairments, visual impairments, learning disabilities, speech impairments, psychiatric disabilities, hidden disabilities, and temporary disabilities.
+OAA accommodates all disabilities required by law.
+Students served by the OAA have had mobility impairments, visual impairments, learning disabilities, speech impairments, psychiatric disabilities, hidden disabilities, and temporary disabilities.